Kuzuyu: Traditional Kudzu Japanese Arrowroot Tea

 Although the one made with hon-kudzu has top quality, at present, many products don’t even contain ordinary kudzu.

-Instead, the main ingredient of the tea bases includes white potato starch or sweet potato starch, as a substitute for kudzu powder.
+Instead, those bases use white potato or sweet potato starch as a substitute for Kuzuko (葛粉: kudzu powder).

-The basic making method of Kuzuyu Japanese arrowroot tea is simple and easy as follows,
+The making of Kuzuyu Japanese arrowroot tea (for one serving) is simple like this.

-- Dissolve kudzu powder (10g) in water (100cc), then filter the mixture through a tea strainer
+- Dissolve Kuzuko (10 grams) in hot water (100 ml) and filter the mixture through a tea strainer.

-- Heat the mixture in a small pot, stirring gently, until it becomes transparent (or translucent) and viscous
+- Heat the prepared liquid in a small pot, stirring gently, until it becomes translucent and viscous.

-- The isoflavone derivatives contained in kudzu, such as daidzein, fix hormone balance and are effective in steadying the nervous system.
-Especially, they have the good effects of promoting perspiration, lowering fever, and pain relief.
+- The isoflavone derivatives contained in kudzu, such as daidzein, are effective in steadying the nervous system and fixing hormone balance.
+The effects include promoting perspiration, lowering fever, and relieving pain.

-- As mentioned above, Kuzuyu is thick and somewhat viscous, resulting in helping warm the body.
-Besides, Kuzuyu is said to be a recommended tea when having diarrhea, for the food-like tea is digested easily and gives the body water, as well as slaking the thirst in your throat when you are feverish.
+- As mentioned above, Kuzuyu is thick and helps warm the body.
+Besides, the tea works well when having diarrhea, for it is easily digested and can replenish water in the body.
+The tea also slakes the thirst in the throat when you are feverish.